top of page

 Make Time to De-Stress

-This economic climate has created a direct and undeniable link to a substantial increase in stress levels experienced by a large portion of the population 1.
-As individuals and families grapple with rising expenses and financial uncertainty, it is crucial to explore accessible tools that can help manage the resulting stress and promote overall well-being.
-Among these tools, massage therapy emerges as a potential and evidence-based approach, offering a pathway to calm amidst the economic storm.
+The past two years have presented significant financial challenges for households across the United Kingdom.
+A dramatic surge in the cost of living has become a pervasive concern, affecting nearly every aspect of daily life.
+This economic climate has created a direct link to a substantial increase in stress levels for many people.
+As individuals and families grapple with rising expenses and financial uncertainty, it is crucial to explore accessible tools that can help manage stress and promote overall well-being.
+Among these tools, massage therapy emerges as a potential approach, offering a pathway to calm amidst the economic storm.

-The Weight of the Crisis: How Finances Impact Mental Wellbeing.
+The Weight of the Crisis: How Finances Impact Mental Wellbeing

-The consequence of this economic crisis is stark: a significant portion of the UK population, approximately 20% or 13.4 million people, live in poverty, struggling to afford fundamental necessities such as food, warmth, and housing.
+The consequence of this economic crisis is stark: approximately 20% of the UK population, or 13.4 million people, live in poverty, struggling to afford basic necessities like food, warmth, and housing.
+According to the Joseph Rowntree Foundation, over 14.4 million individuals were living in poverty in 2021/22.
+Households have reported going without essential items and lacking sufficient funds for food.

-Key Statistics on the Mental Health Impact of the Cost of Living Crisis in the UK (2022-2024).
+Key Statistics on the Mental Health Impact of the Cost of Living Crisis in the UK (2022-2024)

 Statistic